-Joe Berenyi first got into cycling years before he lost his right arm and severely injured his left knee in a construction accident in 1994.
-Recovery took many hospital stays, skin grafts, knee surgeries, and a good bit of time on a couch or in a wheelchair.
-Getting back on a bike took much longer.
-Berenyi started with a modified mountain bike that he could ride with one arm, and in 2009 he competed in his first outdoor cycling race.
-In his first races he competed with able-bodied cyclists, but after getting in touch with a coach who had experience with disabled athletes Berenyi got to ride at the U.S. Paralympic Cycling Road National Championship.
-After a few years of competition and training, he went on to win three medals and set a world record at the 2012 London Paralympic Games, then earned another medal at the 2016 Rio Paralympic Games.
+Joe Berenyi began cycling seriously years before he lost his right arm and severely injured his left knee in a construction accident in 1994.
+Recovery took many hospital stays, skin grafts, and knee surgeries.
+When he finally was able to return to cycling, Berenyi started with a modified mountain bike that he could ride with one arm.
+In 2009 he entered his first outdoor cycling race as an amputee, competing against able-bodied cyclists, but after getting in touch with a coach who had experience with disabled athletes Berenyi switched to paracycling.
+He went on to win three medals and set a world record at the 2012 London Paralympic Games, then earned another medal at the 2016 Rio Paralympic Games.

 Away from cycling:

 Berenyi and his wife, Jill, have three daughters.
 His priority is spending time with his family.

 “Someone once asked me which I’d rather have: both of my arms or that gold medal?
 I couldn’t really answer it then, and I can’t answer it now.
 Sure, I wish I was totally whole, but cycling has given me this incredible life and I’m grateful for that.”